DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 Each deployment is represented in Kubernetes as a `Job`.
 The job's pod runs the template container, and the Glider Gun agent supplies it with initial state data / captures resulting state data and logs.

-You can define a job that sequentially runs several containers (one-at-a-time).
+You can define a job that sequentially runs several containers (one-at-a-time, all run in sequence even if some fail).
 For example:

 ```yaml
 kind: Job